jentery/engl230/schedule.md

 Today's our last Zoom meeting, but office hours will run through December 9th.

-Please note that Friday, December 4th is the last day of classes.
+Please note that Friday, December 4th is the last day of classes and also National Day of Remembrance and Action on Violence Against Women.

 ## Final (by December 15th): Next Steps